Paul Rousso: Early life

 The artist was born to Doris and Al Rousso in 1958 and raised in Charlotte, NC.
 He was the youngest of four boys.
 His father was a jeweler and Charlotte City Council member.
-His grade school was Cotswold Elementary School where he first realized his life would be in the arts, thanks to the encouragement of a first grade teacher, Betsy Whitman.
-Rousso would attend Carmel Academy for middle school, and in the ninth grade he learned that the neighborhood his family had moved into was in the district for Myers Park High School, which Rousso had recently learned had an award-winning art teacher, Dean Barber.
+His grade school was Cotswold Elementary School where he first realized his life would be in the arts, thanks to the encouragement of a first-grade teacher, Betsy Whitman.
+Rousso would attend Carmel Academy for middle school, and in the ninth grade, he learned that the neighborhood his family had moved into was in the district of Myers Park High School, which Rousso had recently learned had an award-winning art teacher, Dean Barber.
 Rousso told his mother that he would be attending Myers Park High School and his mother insisted that he would not and would finish his education at Carmel Academy.
-As Rousso recounts it, he intentionally caused a class disturbance, sufficient enough to get him expelled from the school, leaving Myers Park High School as the family's only option for high school.
+As Rousso recounts it, he intentionally caused a class disturbance, sufficient to get him expelled from the school, leaving Myers Park High School as the family's only option for high school.
 He graduated in 1977 from Myers Park High School as the most award-winning art student in the school's history.
 Rousso would credit Barber with instilling in him a lifelong determination and a self-critical eye.